MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 Now you can get started using MongoDB Session State Store.

-A helper file is provided with the nuget package and this file will be available in the target project when package has been installed. **It's strongly recommended to use these helpers** as shown in the examples, also you can extend it.
+A helper file is provided with the nuget package and this file will be available in the target project when package has been installed. **It's strongly recommended to use these helpers** as shown in the examples.
+Also you can extend it.

 ```C#
 // Sets 1314 in key named sessionKey